-People with avoidant personality disorder can't stop thinking about their own shortcomings.
+People with this disorder cannot stop thinking about their own shortcomings.
 They form relationships with other people only if they believe they will not be rejected.
-Loss and rejection are so painful that these people will choose to be lonely rather than risk trying to connect with others.
+Loss and rejection are so painful that these people choose to be lonely rather than risk trying to connect with others.

 A person with avoidant personality disorder may:

-People with this disorder may develop some ability to relate to others, and this can be improved with treatment.
+People with this disorder may develop some ability to relate to others.
+With treatment this can be improved.

-See your health care provider or a psychiatrist if shyness or fear of rejection overwhelms your ability to function in life and relationships.
+See your health care provider or a mental health professional if shyness or fear of rejection overwhelms your ability to function in life and have relationships.

 Blais MA, Smallwood P, Groves JE, Rivas-Vazquez RA.
 Personality and personality disorders.
 In: Stern TA, Rosenbaum JF, Fava M, Biederman J, Rauch SL, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 1st ed.
-Philadelphia, Pa: Mosby Elsevier; 2008;chap 39.
+Philadelphia, PA: Elsevier Mosby; 2008;chap 39.

 - Review date: